Vegan Japanese Recipes Beyond Sushi

 1. Vegan Dorayaki

 Dorayaki is another breakfast option enjoyed amongst Japanese people.
 Two golden pancakes are filled with sweet red bean paste and are simply delicious.
-Enjoy them for breakfast or a dessert!
+This is one of those vegan Japanese recipes you can enjoy for breakfast or dessert!

 Get the recipe here.